dawisen/Refactored-Code/README.md

 I changed several div tags into header, figure, main, section, aside, and footer to divide the webpage into its corresponding sections.
 I added alt text and title text to images on the webpage for improved accessibility and search engine optimization.
 I reformatted the html so that it looks "cleaner" to improve readability.
+This is a test.